 The DHCPatriot system allows console access to the devices via a standard PC style DB9 male serial port.
 A female DB9 to female RJ45 serial console adapter is provided.
-This adapter is well suited to access from most Cisco® compatible console servers (such as CycladesTM http:// www.cyclades.com/ Note: a special Cisco® compatible cable may be required for the Cyclades[TM] terminal servers).
-These devices are also compatible with Cisco® console implementation and standard PC (UNIX based OSs.
-Microsoft® Windows® and Apple® Mac® systems) implementations.
+This adapter is well suited to access from most Cisco® compatible console servers.
+These devices are also compatible with Cisco® console implementation and standard PC (UNIX based OSs, Microsoft® Windows® and Apple® Mac® systems) implementations.
 The pin assignment of the serial port and RJ45 port are supplied for use in other situations.